Sealing the Deal: The Final Deed

 - Any other unpaid expenses incurred during the process

 - Pay your finishing/furnishing (if applicable): If finishing costs have been included in your home loan or you acquired a personal loan in addition to your home loan to cover any further finishing or furnishing expenses, you would need to provide the bank with quotations or invoices for works done or materials ordered.
-The bank would then be able to pay the contractors/suppliers directly or at times pay the funds directly into your own account.
+The bank would then be able to pay the contractors/suppliers directly or, at times, pay the funds directly into your own account.

 Step-by-Step Guide for First Time Property Buyers